Office: Room 101, 11 Southpark Terrace, University of Glasgow G12 8LG

 Chinese Economic Association (Europe and UK), Annual Conference (Virtual), 4-5th Dec 2021

 Principles of Macroeconomics (Undergraduate, first-year)

 Mathematical Methods for Macroeconomics (Undergraduate, first-year)

 2018 - 2019 Master of Science in Economics, Banking and Finance, Adam Smith Business School, University of Glasgow, UK

 2014 - 2018 Bachelor in Economics (Risk Management and Insurance), School of Finance, Nankai University, China

-2021 Delhi Winter School organized by the Delhi School of Economics and the Econometric Society, Virtual
+2021 Delhi Winter School, Delhi School of Economics and the Econometric Society (Virtual), December 2021